 Teachers and educators play very important roles in helping young children unlearn societal expectations or norms.

-Unfortunately, teachers in different societies have their own cultural and traditional prejudices, implicit and explicit biases about gender roles, and norms.
+Unfortunately, teachers have their own cultural and traditional prejudices, and biases about gender roles, and norms.
 Schools and teachers often inflict their gender prejudices and biases to students, sometimes consciously.

 “Social transformation” involves a lot of work on removing our subconscious biases.
 If a teacher doesn’t believe that societal norms, rules and responsibilities should be the same for both the genders, she/he would not be able to teach the students to ignore gender norms, to provide children counter narratives, or help them question the status quo.

 Gender Education in the Present Education System

 Education is one of the strongest interventions of any systemic change.
 Early education or childhood education is particularly helpful to counter narrate the personal and societal experience, and to tap the subconscious minds of boys and girls.
 Policymakers, educators and the international development community worldwide should not underestimate the importance of early childhood education in eliminating gender norms, gender-based violence, and discrimination from society.